phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 - HiFi fastq/BAM files that generated the assembly of the species of interest at `$HOME/$fastqdir/$species_name/`
 - Merged diploid assembly fasta file of species of interest at `$HOME/assemblies/${species_name}.merged.fasta`, use the ENTIRE assembly even if you are only looking at specific loci
 - Primary/Haplotype1/Maternal assembly fasta file of species of interest at `$HOME/assemblies/${species_name}.pri.fasta`
-- Alternate/Haplotype2/Paternal assembly fasta file of species of interest at `$HOME/assemblies/${species_name}.alt.fasta`
+- Alternate/Haplotype2/Paternal assembly fasta file of species of interest at `$HOME/assemblies/${species_name}.alt.fasta`, ignore if you only have a consensus assembly
 - Above assembly files' index file `.fai`
 - (Optional, if loci position already known and want to skip IgDetective) Loci Annotation file in `${species_name}.customIG.txt`, **file format see example/Emax.customIG.txt**